alonsela2015/Smartphones_QualityOfLife/README.md

 # Smartphones_QualityOfLife
 This repository includes the code and data for the article: "Smartphone User Behavior and Quality of Life: What Is the Role of Awareness?" by Alon Sela, Noam Rozenboim and Hila Chalutz Ben-Gal.

-Please locae the experiment data in a folder /data/ located in the folder where the R code is found.
+Please note that the experiment data is lovated in the ZIP file, in the folder /data/.
 Was tester in R version 3.6.1 (2019-07-05).

 The quality of life measurment is based on: